njlago/SafeTrack/README.md

 Lower both of your arms to make the drone land.

+## **Customization:**

+The code in this repository is highly customizable to suit your specific needs.
+You can modify various aspects of the code to adapt it to different scenarios.
+Here are some areas you can customize:

+Gesture Recognition: The code currently detects two gestures - "ARM_RAISED" and "ARM_LOWERED" - based on the position of the wrists relative to the shoulders.
+You can extend the gesture recognition functionality by adding more conditions or defining entirely new gestures based on your requirements.

+Drone Actions: The code currently performs actions based on the recognized gestures, such as taking off, landing, or changing the drone state.
+You can customize these actions to include additional drone commands or complex flight maneuvers.
+Refer to the Tello SDK documentation for a list of available commands and their usage.

 ## **Acknowledgements:**
 Special thanks to Professor Barner and Mohammed Baksh for their support throughout the process.
 Thank you to the developers of these libraries for providing the tools necessary to build this arm detection-based Tello drone control application.